pixelandpen/docker-openrefine/README.md

     docker run -p 80:3333 -v /path-to-host:/mnt/refine spaziodati/openrefine

-You can also increase the max size of the heam, by specifying the REFINE_MEMORY environment variable:
+You can also increase the max size of the heap, by specifying the REFINE_MEMORY environment variable:

     docker run -p 80:3333 -e REFINE_MEMORY=24G spaziodati/openrefine